 • The state of New York adopted a different set of statutes that look at the content of a call and require marketers to provide consumers an opt-out opportunity within three seconds from the beginning of the call, regardless of whether or not they have consent.

 • Michigan has a bill that’s being considered (but hasn’t passed yet) that is a completely different paradigm of protection.
-The proposed bill – in addition to similar limitations on outbound calls and the creation of its own DNC list – provides limitations to calls made to the elder and vulnerable communities.
+The proposed bill – in addition to similar limitations on outbound calls and the creation of its own DNC list – provides limitations to calls made to the elderly and vulnerable communities.

 • In Washington and California states, additional restrictions prevent marketers from sending unsolicited text messages, regardless of the technology used to send the messages.